Colleges by Location

 Retention Rate

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-At this academic institution, the proportion of students graduating in six years is 85%, which is considered an above-average graduation rate.
+This rate shows how many students complete their degrees in a certain number of years.
+At this school, the rate of students graduating within six years is 85%, which is considered an above-average graduation rate.

 Student Body